ste-giraldo/python3-cisco-config/README.md

 Script for configuring Cisco routers from a set of commands in an external file (prompt requested) against a list of devices in an external CSV file (prompt requested).

+## Installation

+1. You must have Python3 and PIP installed on the device you are running the program on.
+2. You need to run `pip3 install netmiko` or `pip install netmiko` in a command prompt / terminal on your computer.
+3. You need to run `pip3 install ping3` or `pip install ping3` in a command prompt / terminal on your computer.

 NB: Since netmiko provides only an extention for entering in "config mode" use this workaround:
 1) When you have to use "show commands" add an "end" in your file at the begin and then all the commands, like this:
   ```sh